stride3d/stride-docs/en/manual/particles/shapes.md

 Quads are identical to billboards, but don't rotate to face the camera, and so support 3D orientation and rotation.

-Xenko draws billboard particles to the **Size** value in the particle effect properties.
-If you don't specify a size, Xenko expands the quads to 1m x 1m.
+Stride draws billboard particles to the **Size** value in the particle effect properties.
+If you don't specify a size, Stride expands the quads to 1m x 1m.

 ![media/particles-reference-shapebuilders-1.png](media/particles-reference-shapebuilders-1.png)